Schedule: Week 1-5

 Become familiar with the Purdue OWL website

 This site will help you cite sources and create bibliographies — which will become increasingly important in this course.
-Remember that you don't need to cite the Youtube video itself.
+Remember: 1) you don't need to cite the Youtube video itself; 2) you don’t need to use outside sources for the first essay, but if you do use a source you must acknowledge it.

 Tuyo (Rodrigo Amarante, 2015) / Yours (trans.
 RYC)